klenert17/Engineering_4_Notebook/README.md

 #### Assignment Description

-For this assignment, we had to collect the data from our Pico, using the same toold from Crash Avoidence Part 2, and send the data to a spreadsheet on our computer.
+For this assignment, we had to collect the data from our Pico, using the same code from Crash Avoidence Part 2, and send the data to a spreadsheet on our computer.

 #### Evidence